TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TheDetails/Usages/Index.rst

    :alt: A hierarchy of TypoScript templates in the Template Analyzer.

-To get more background knowledge about how TypoScript templates work, please read the document "TypoScript Templates".
+To get more background knowledge about how TypoScript templates work, please read the section ":ref:`typoscript-templates`".
 To read about all standard objects and properties which you can use in building TypoScript templates you should refer to the TypoScript reference - TSref.
 For practical examples or when you want to learn by doing, look at the Getting Started manual.